-4. Determining a Published Admission Number (PAN)
+2. Determining a Published Admissions Number (PAN)

 The number of places available is determined by the capacity of the school.
-The PAN for new Reception and Key Stage 1 pupils is 60 and the PAN for Key Stage 2 pupils is 90.
+The PAN for new Reception and Key Stage 1 pupils in 2023 is 60 and the PAN for Key Stage 2 pupils in 2023 is 90.